 There are literally hundreds of thousands of medications sold in the U.S. Each day, hundreds of them disappear from the market, while hundreds of new ones enter the market.
 “As you can guess, it can be very easy for a doctor, physician, pharmacist, or any other healthcare provider to make a mistake when prescribing or administering medications to patients,” says our Philadelphia prescribing contraindicated medication attorney at The Weitz Firm, LLC.
 “Unfortunately, these medication errors can cause serious complications and can even be fatal.”

-The prescription and dispensation of medication can be very complicated, which is why determining when a medication error amounts to medical malpractice often requires the help from a skilled medical malpractice lawyer in Philadelphia or elsewhere in Pennsylvania.
+The prescription and dispensation of medication can be very complicated, which is why determining when a medication error amounts to medical malpractice often requires the help of a skilled medical malpractice lawyer in Philadelphia or elsewhere in Pennsylvania.

 Yes, many of these mistakes are purely accidental, while others are caused by ignorance.
 For example, a doctor who lacks experience or knowledge may not be aware of bad drug interactions.
 While many medication errors are caused by doctors prescribing the wrong dosage or the wrong drug, other errors are caused by medical specialists prescribing contraindicated medication.